SAP-samples/teched2022-DA264/exercises/ex1/README.md

 17. This shows the details of the notifications.
 Click anywhere outside the notification window to continue interacting with the application.
 <br>![](/exercises/ex1/images/Ex01_Part03_17.png)

 18. Wait for the profiling task to finish, this action can take some time.
 You can click 'Refresh' until you see a notification that the profiling is complete.
+Click 'Refresh' after profiling is complete.
 <br>![](/exercises/ex1/images/Ex01_Part03_18.png)
 <br>![](/exercises/ex1/images/Ex01_Part03_18_addition.png)